SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Meta's Yann LeCun joins 70 others in calling for more openness in AI development  TechCrunch.md

 ## Metadata
 - Author: [[Paul Sawers]]
+- Date: 2023-11-01
 - Full Title: Meta's Yann LeCun joins 70 others in calling for more openness in AI development | TechCrunch
 - Category: #articles
+- Summary: Meta's Yann LeCun, along with 70 other experts in the field, is advocating for greater transparency and openness in the development of artificial intelligence (AI).
+They argue that AI technologies should be subject to scrutiny and evaluation to ensure they are safe, fair, and unbiased.
+The group emphasizes the importance of sharing research, data, and models to enable collaboration and prevent the concentration of power in the hands of a few companies.
+They also call for increased public dialogue and engagement to address the ethical and societal implications of AI.
 - URL: https://techcrunch.com/2023/11/01/metas-yann-lecun-joins-70-others-in-calling-for-more-openness-in-ai-development/

 ## Highlights